Continuing Education for License Renewal

 - A course with identical content and objectives taken twice during the same renewal cycle will have its contact hours counted only once.

-Random audits of registered nurses are conducted regularly (Title 16, CCR, Sections 1451(c) and (d)).
+Random audits of registered nurses are conducted regularly (Title 16, California Code of Regulations, Sections 1451(c) and (d)).
 All RNs are subject to random audits of CE compliance.
 You are required to keep certificates or grade-slips for four years as proof of CE completion in the event of an audit.

 If you obtained your initial RN license by passing the national licensing examination within the past two years and this is your first renewal, you are exempt from the CE requirement, with the exception of the Implicit Bias requirement.
 Please enter "EXEMPT" as the Course Name, "NCLEX" as the Provider Name, today's date as the Date of Completion and "30" as the Number of CE Hours.

 If you hold an advanced practice license or certificate (PHN, NP, NPF, etc.), additional contact hours are not required beyond the 30 hours required for renewal of the RN license.

-Licensees shall be exempt from completion of the continuing education requirements (as specified in Title 16, CCR, Section 1451), during the first two years immediately following initial licensure, with the exception of the Implicit Bias requirement (after taking the national licensing examination).
+Licensees shall be exempt from completion of the continuing education requirements (as specified in Title 16, California Code of Regulations, Section 1451), during the first two years immediately following initial licensure, with the exception of the Implicit Bias requirement (after taking the national licensing examination).

 Requests for exemption from continuing education requirements can also be made, if: